 The Canadian dairy industry has some of the most stringent quality control standards in the world.
-The industry as a whole works together to ensure Canadians have access to safe and quality dairy products.
+Industry players work together to ensure Canadians have access to safe and quality dairy products.

 Dairy consumption reflects the whole Canadian market including retail, hotels, restaurants, and institutions (HRI), and further processing.
-Over the last year, Canadian consumers slightly reduced their consumption of milk, ice cream, and cheese.
-However, there was moderate increased consumption of higher fat dairy products such as cream and butter, along with very strong growth in the consumption of yogurt.
+Over the last dairy year, consumers slightly reduced their consumption of milk and yogurt, and significantly reduced their consumption of butter.
+However, there was a slight increased consumption of cream and cheese overall (not at the retail level as described in the next section), along with very strong growth in the consumption of ice cream.